 If you search for "wireguard remote access," nearly every result is a step-by-step guide walking you through manual setup on a Linux server.
 These guides are accurate, but they reveal just how much work is involved.
 Here is what a typical manual setup requires:

-1. Generate key pairs on every device.
+It starts with key management.
 Each peer — the server and every client — needs a public/private keypair.
 You run wg genkey and wg pubkey on the command line, pipe the output to files, and keep track of which key belongs to which device.
 Lose a private key and you start over.
 Store it insecurely and your tunnel is compromised.
+Then comes the server configuration: wg0.conf defines the interface address, listening port, private key, and a [Peer] block for every client.
+Add a new phone or laptop and you are back in the config file, adding another peer block and restarting the interface.

-3. Plan and configure AllowedIPs and routing.
+Routing is where the first real confusion begins.
 AllowedIPs controls which traffic flows through the tunnel.
 Get it wrong and either nothing works (traffic is not routed through the tunnel) or everything breaks (all internet traffic disappears into a black hole).
 You need to understand CIDR notation, split tunneling versus full tunneling, and how AllowedIPs interacts with the kernel routing table.
-For most people, this is where the first real confusion begins.
+On top of that, WireGuard listens on a UDP port (usually 51820), so you need to forward that port from your router's WAN interface to the server's LAN IP — and if your ISP uses dynamic IPs, you also need dynamic DNS.

 Each of these steps is well-documented, but together they represent a significant amount of Linux systems administration.
 For experienced sysadmins, it is straightforward but tedious.
 For everyone else — small business owners, home lab enthusiasts who want remote access without becoming network engineers — it is a barrier.